 The flags described below, for example, are used in the surface_flag.
 Refer to Table 4 of the Product Specification Document for more details.
+Unless otherwise stated, all areal fractions defined below refer to 33 x 33 km2 inversion domain.

-2.5.2.3.1 Open Water Flag
+2.4.5.4 Open Water Flag

 Open water fraction can be determined from SMAP high-resolution radar and/or a priori information on permanent open freshwater from the Moderate Resolution Imaging Spectroradiometer (MODIS) MOD44W database.
-The SPL2SMP Version 3 product uses the MOD44W database due to the maturity of the SMAP radar open-water algorithm and availability of radar measurements, and are reported in Bit 0 and 1 in the surface_flag of the SPL2SMP product.
+The SPL2SMP_E Version 1 product uses the MOD44W database due to the maturity of the SMAP radar open-water algorithm and availability of radar measurements, and are reported in Bit 0 and 1 in the surface_flag of the SPL2SMP_E product.
 This information serves as a flag to affect soil moisture retrieval processing in the following ways:

-- If water fraction is 0.00-0.25, then do not flag, but retrieve soil moisture. - If water fraction is 0.25-0.75, then flag and retrieve soil moisture. - If water fraction is 0.75-1.00, then flag, but do not retrieve soil moisture.
+- If areal water fraction is 0.00-0.05, then do not flag, but retrieve soil moisture. - If areal water fraction is 0.05-0.50, then flag and retrieve soil moisture. - If areal water fraction is 0.50-1.00, then flag, but do not retrieve soil moisture.

-2.5.2.3.2 Precipitation Flag
+2.4.5.5 Precipitation Flag

 The SMAP precipitation flag is set based on either forecasts of precipitation or using data from the Global Precipitation Mission (GPM).
-It is a binary precipitation/no precipitation flag which indicates the presence or absence of precipitation in the 36 km grid cell at the time of the SMAP overpass.
-The presence of liquid in precipitation incident on the ground at the time of the SMAP overpass can adversely bias the retrieved soil moisture due to its large impact on SMAP brightness temperatures, as precipitation in the atmosphere is part of the atmospheric correction done in

-Level-1B brightness temperature processing.
+It is a binary precipitation/no precipitation flag which indicates the presence or absence of precipitation within a 33 km inversion domain at the time of the SMAP overpass.
+The presence of liquid in precipitation incident on the ground at the time of the SMAP overpass can adversely bias the retrieved soil moisture due to its large impact on SMAP brightness temperatures, as precipitation in the atmosphere is part of the atmospheric correction done in Level-1B brightness temperature processing.
 Unlike other flags, soil moisture retrieval will always be attempted even if precipitation is flagged.
 However, this flag serves as a warning to the user to view the retrieved soil moisture with some skepticism if precipitation is present.